TOTVS-Governanca-de-Dados/data-alfred/README.md

 ## About the Project

 Data Alfred is a tool designed to streamline the setup of new data projects by creating essential folders and files structure in seconds.
 Aimed at data teams and data analysis projects, Data Alfred establishes a solid and standardized foundation, allowing data scientists and analysts to focus on what truly matters: extracting valuable insights from data.
+Inpired by https://drivendata.github.io/cookiecutter-data-science/

 ## Features